wraiford/encrypt-gib/README.md

 It contains helper/util functions like `getUUID` and `hash`, as well as the functions related to converting to/from hex.

+## regarding timing attacks

+Because each cipher round checks for a plaintext character's index into a cryptographic hash, given that the hash is relatively "random", the timing of indexing into it should not yield any additional information.

 ## future improvements

 Though I'm not sure of this project's overall viability vis-a-vis hash-based encryption,